 - 1 tablespoon fresh rosemary leaves, finely chopped

 - 4 cloves garlic, crushed

-- Wash and finely chop the herbs.
+- Wash and finely chop the herbs, then pat dry.
 Crush or finely chop the garlic cloves.

 - Cut the sticks of butter into 6 or 8 pieces each, and place in a mixing bowl.